Does your small business need digital marketing?

 Email marketing is the process of delivering a marketing message to your email list of subscribers.
 This can mean sending a monthly newsletter educating your audience about local events, sending a mass promotion or discount for your products and services, or creating a workflow that nurtures your leads when people fill out a contact form, for example.

 Content marketing is creating and distributing material that directly relates to your target audience and their needs.
 You can create things like blog posts, videos, infographics, eBooks, or even social media posts that all serve your target audience.
 Content marketing is also fantastic for SEO, as it provides quality content for your website.

 Small Business Digital Marketing Strategies

 The list of these digital marketing tactics may seem overwhelming.
 To create a successful online marketing strategy, you can select the most impactful channels and tactics that will bring you an ROI.
 As a small business owner, it’s not realistic nor expected for you to advertise on every platform everywhere.
-We entrepreneurs have limited time and resources, and we need to ensure that we spend our energy in the places that will get us the best visibility while maximizing our budget.
+If you’re looking for a place to start, email marketing is one of the best marketing strategies for ROI.

-Talking with an expert would be a great place to start to figure out what types of digital marketing you should invest in before getting overwhelmed by the thought of having to do it all.
-We are digital marketing experts for small businesses at Succeeding Small and are happy to provide no-obligation consultations for small business owners looking to market online.
+Talking with an expert can also help you figure out what types of digital marketing you should invest in.
+We are digital marketing experts for small businesses and are happy to provide no-obligation consultations and share a few digital marketing tips.
 Schedule your free 30-minute consultation here!